How VPN Limitations Can Affect Your Privacy

 As you should be aware, virtual private networks (VPN) can prove beneficial to a user's privacy and security in some situations.
 Generally, they are great tools for bypassing geo-restricted content and protecting your browsing traffic from third-parties such as your Internet Service Provider (ISP) - provided other good practices are followed.

-As consistently iterated on avoidthehack - a VPN is not a tool that guarantees anonymity nor should it be used as a "crutch" to make up for lackluster security habits.
+As consistently iterated on avoidthehack - a VPN is not a tool that guarantees anonymity nor should it be used as a "crutch" to make up for lackluster security or privacy-enhancing habits.
 You should use a VPN alongside other privacy-oriented solutions and maintain good security hygiene.

 One key to understanding how a VPN may enhance your privacy/security posture is to understand the limitations of VPNs.
-Understanding VPN limitations can help you in accomplishing your privacy and cybersecurity-related goals and answering important questions such as whether a VPN is a tool you should use or even how to choose a VPN.
+Understanding VPN limitations can help you in accomplishing your privacy and cybersecurity-related goals and answering important questions such as whether a VPN is a tool you should use or even how to choose a VPN provider.

 Keep in mind that some VPN limitations can be mitigated via different approaches, whether technical or utilizing researching skills!
 Based on limitations outlined here, you may find that using a VPN isn't for you - and that's completely okay.